ihajat/bbc/readme.md

 After implementing these abstract methods, we can call the getAsLiveData method of NetworkBoundResource class, which returns a LiveData object that can be observed for changes.

 TODO
-complete tests
+1. complete tests
-remove Auditor from NetworkBoundResource
+2. remove Auditor from NetworkBoundResource
+3. remove hardcodes references for dimensions and strings and other resources from the layout files.